-- 1.1 This Sustainability Appraisal Scoping Report has been prepared by Cheltenham Borough Council, as part of the Sustainability Appraisal of the Cheltenham Central Conservation Area Management Plans Supplementary Planning Documents. - 1.2 Sustainability Appraisal is required for all new plans under the new system of planning introduced by the 2004 Planning and Compulsory Purchase Act.
+- 1.1 The Sustainability Appraisal Scoping Report was prepared by Cheltenham Borough Council, as part of the Sustainability Appraisal of the Bafford Conservation Area Management Plan Supplementary Planning Document. - 1.2 Sustainability Appraisal is required for all new plans under the new system of planning introduced by the 2004 Planning and Compulsory Purchase Act.
 The requirements of the European Union Strategic Environmental Assessment Directive have been incorporated within this Sustainability Appraisal process, in line with government good practice guidance.
-The Scoping Report also incorporates a screening judgement on the need for Habitats Regulation Assessment. - 1.3 This report has been published for consultation with the three statutory bodies identified under the Strategic Environmental Assessment Regulations (2004): English Heritage, the Environment Agency and Natural England.
-The report has also been made available to a number of other local stakeholders and published on Cheltenham Borough Council's website. - 1.4 The Sustainability Appraisal process is iterative and ongoing so comments will always be welcome, however, only comments received before 5pm on Monday the 18th of February will be considered in the revision of the Sustainability Appraisal Framework set out in Chapter 8.
+The Scoping Report also incorporates a screening judgement on the need for Habitats Regulation Assessment. - 1.3 This report was published for consultation with the three statutory bodies identified under the Strategic Environmental Assessment Regulations (2004): English Heritage, the Environment Agency and Natural England.
+The report was also published on Cheltenham Borough Council's website.